trevp/tripledh/tripledh.md

 messages.

-Identity data includes the identity public keys, and may also include certificates, names and addresses, protocol versions and offered features, and other information which both parties want to ensure they are seeing the same values for.
+Identity data includes the identity public keys, and may also include certificates, names, protocol versions and offered features, and other information which both parties want to ensure they are seeing the same values for.

 3.3.
 Strong forward secrecy
 --